IV. Admission Information

 Supplementary Information Form for Students with Disabilities

 The University of Guelph strives to provide equal opportunity for academically qualified students with disabilities.
-All semester one applicants who feel their admission average does not reflect their true academic ability as a result of a disability, are encouraged to complete the Supplementary Information Form for Students with Disabilities.
-This form is taken into consideration along with academics for applicants whose admission average falls within a discretionary range below the determined program admission average.
+All semester one applicants who feel their disability has adversely affected their grades are encouraged to complete the Supplementary Information Form for Students with Disabilities.
+This form may be taken into consideration along with academics for applicants whose admission average falls within a discretionary range of the final admission cut-off.

 Offers of Admission

 Offers of Admission will be released starting in December.
-All offers of admission will be conditional upon completion of the OSSD, completion of six 4U/M courses (or equivalent) including specific subject requirements, and a minimum final admission average as outlined in the offer letter.
+All offers of admission will be conditional upon completion of the OSSD, completion of six 4U/M courses (or equivalent) including specific subject requirements, and a minimum final admission average as outlined in the offer of admission.
 Grades in specific subject requirements are included in the calculation of the admission average.
-All offer conditions, including the minimum final admission average which the applicant will have to achieve in order to maintain their offer, will be specified in the offer letter.
+All offer conditions, including the minimum final admission average which the applicant will have to achieve to maintain their offer, will be specified in the offer.
 The University reserves the right to revoke the offer of admission should a student fail to meet any condition in the offer.

 Students will not be required to respond to the offer until the common response date for all Ontario universities.
 Those wishing to respond earlier may do so.